Trade Richard Sherman? Contract Hurts His NFL Salary Compared To Seahawks Money

 — Ian Rapoport (@RapSheet) March 17, 2017

 Jean-Francois, 30, was released by Washington on Wednesday.
-The defensive tackle recorded 32 tackles and 1.5 sacks, and Pro Football Focus rated him as the No. 45 overall defender.
+The defensive tackle recorded 32 tackles, 1.5 sacks and PFF rated him as the No. 45 overall defender.

-Jean-Francois said he is already excited about possibly joining the Seahawks because of their scheme.
+Jean-Francois said is already excited about possibly joining the Seahawks because of their scheme.
 He said he would not be limited in the Seahawks’ 4-3 defense.
 Jean-Francois said the 4-3 allows him to disrupt the backfield more.

 As for Brown, the 26-year-old defender spent 2016 with the Baltimore Ravens, Jacksonville Jaguars, New York Jets and New England Patriots.
 Burns only appeared in 14 games between the Jaguars and Jets.
 He registered only three tackles.
 So far, only Seattle has shown interest in him this free agency.